 \begin{lemma} There are infinitely many Ulam numbers $(U_m)_{m\geq 1}$. \end{lemma}

-\begin{proof} Suppose the first $n$ Ulam numbers have already been determined, namely $1,2,3,4,\ldots,U_{n-1},U_{n}$.
-Then the representation $U_n+U_{n-1}$ is unique and the number so represented in this form could be the next Ulam number.
-If not then this number is not the smallest such number and since there are other numbers with such unique representations, we choose the smallest from among them bigger than $U_n$ and assigns to $U_{n+1}$ as the next Ulam number.
-This construction can then be repeated indefinitely thereby generating an infinite sequence of Ulam numbers.
+\begin{proof} Suppose that the first $n$ Ulam numbers have already been determined, namely $1,2,3,4,\ldots,U_{n-1},U_{n}$.
+The representation $U_n+U_{n-1}$ is unique and the number so represented in this form could be the next Ulam number.
+If not, then this number is not the smallest such number.
+Because there are other numbers with such unique representations, we choose the smallest among them larger than $U_n$ and assign to $U_{n+1}$ the next Ulam number.
+This construction can be repeated indefinitely, thereby generating an infinite sequence of Ulam numbers.
 This completes the proof. \end{proof}

 \begin{lemma} No Ulam number $U_m$ for $m>3$ can be the sum of it's prior consecutive Ulam numbers. \end{lemma}